 Most Ghost Activity is measured by magnetic instruments which start out as pointing true magnetic north.

 Ghosts or Orbs Do Not travel in straight lines as once thought, and have been seen to travel at 45 degrees.

 The same precise angle in which the Pyramids in Egypt were constructed which also point Due North, even though there were no compasses invented at that time.

-(Patrick can be reached for special guest appearances, interviews, talkshows, as radio host, news stories, as speaker on ghosts for seminars, for tradeshows, ghost investigations and as paranormal consultant)-Contact Media Information:
+(Patrick can be reached for special guest appearances, interviews, talkshows, TV/ Radio host, news stories, ghost investigations and as paranormal consultant)-Contact Media Information:

 Email: firstname.lastname@example.org office of the Mysterious Ontario This webpage updated: November 2018